 - Architectural History

-As a built environment professional, I operated in the post-earthquake reconstruction in L’Aquila (Italy) where I prevalently worked with RC and traditional stone masonry structures.
-I am active in the field of disaster risk management for the integrated protection of cultural heritage.
-Between 2015 and 2017, I taught in the School of Fine Arts and Architecture at Antalya Bilim University (Turkey).
+As a built environment professional, I operated in the post-earthquake reconstruction in L’Aquila (Italy) where I prevalently worked with RC and traditional stone masonry structures (2010-2015).

 - Finalist in the Santander Impact Award 2019

-- Teaching staff for ICCROM - First Aid to Cultural Heritage in Times of Crisis (November 2019)
+- Invited expert at the ICCROM First Aid to Cultural Heritage in Times of Crisis (November 2019)